Blocking hooves has never been so easy.

 1. Treat the injured claw

-Treat the injured claw first before moving onto the healthy claw.
+Treat the injured claw first before moving onto the adjacent claw.
 Use a grinder or a hoof knife to leave the healthy claw as flat as possible.
 Ensure all debris is removed and the fresh horn exposed.

 2. Use the Walkease rasp

-Always use the Walkease rasp to finish preparing the hoof surface.
+Always use the Walkease rasp to finish preparing the adjacent hoof surface.
 Expose fresh horn to provide a clean, flat surface for maximum contact and block adhesion.
 The rasp must be kept clean and uncontaminated when not in use.